MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_device_object.md

-### -field CurrentIrp
+#### - CurrentIrp

 A pointer to the current IRP if the driver has a <a href="https://msdn.microsoft.com/library/windows/hardware/ff563858">StartIo</a> routine whose entry point was set in the driver object and if the driver is currently processing IRP(s).
 Otherwise, this member is <b>NULL</b>.
-For more information, see the <a href="..\ntifs\nf-ntifs-iostartpacket.md">IoStartPacket</a> and <a href="..\ntifs\nf-ntifs-iostartnextpacket.md">IoStartNextPacket</a> topics.
+For more information, see the <a href="..\wdm\nf-wdm-iostartpacket.md">IoStartPacket</a> and <a href="..\wdm\nf-wdm-iostartnextpacket.md">IoStartNextPacket</a> topics.
 This is a read-only member.

 ### -field _DEVOBJ_EXTENSION